Baked Apple Cider BBQ Turkey Meatballs

-BBQ Turkey Meatballs are coated in a sweet and savory mixture of apple cider and your favorite barbecue sauce.
-This gives them flavor kids and adults are sure to love.
-They will definitely be one of your family’s favorite quick and easy dinner recipes.
-Toss them in a slow cooker and add some toothpicks for appetizer meatballs.
-And with a simple swap, they are even one of the best gluten-free appetizers.
-It only takes less than 30 minutes to make these Apple Cider BBQ Turkey Meatballs.
+BBQ Turkey Meatballs are baked in the oven, then coated in a mixture of apple cider or juice and your favorite barbecue sauce for sweet and savory flavor kids and adults are sure to love.
+Ready in less than 30 minutes, these healthy meatballs will definitely be one of your family’s favorite quick and easy dinner recipes.
+Or toss them in a slow cooker and add some toothpicks for party appetizers.
+You can even make them gluten free!

 When I started this blog, it was a hobby.
 It was my little corner of the internet to share my recipes and random ramblings.
 Those random ramblings used to flow out of me with almost no effort and I could bang out a blog post in no time.

 Then I discovered that I had to do things like add descriptions for Pinterest to make it clear whether they were pinning a recipe for Banana Chocolate Peanut Butter Energy Balls or meatballs.
 Because from a quick glance on a tiny phone screen, those can sometimes look the same.

 Google wants posts to be a certain length, sound natural, but be unique and compelling.
 And readers don’t want posts to be too long.

 That, my friends, is a formula for writer’s block.
 And all of that comes together and mean that the first time I published this recipe, a recipe that involves turkey and apple cider, was in January.
 I had made them over and over in October and November, but I didn’t have the wherewithal to pull it all together to post.

 Well, I suppose that was perfect timing anyway.
 Why?